gbmhunter/blog/content/electronics/circuit-design/analogue-filters/filter-tunings/_index.md

 The above equations were used to generate the table below, which lists the reverse Bessel polynomials of degree 0 to 8.

 {{% file src="bessel-polynomial-coeffs-table.html" %}}

+The visually demonstrate the flat group delay of the Bessel tuned filter, we can plot the group delay of the Bessel-tuned 4th-order low-pass filter vs. a number of other popular tunings.
+The below plot shows the group delay for Bessel, Butterworth, Chebyshev and Elliptic tuned filter.
+The critical frequency was set to `\(10kHz\)` for all filter tunings.
+All filters are 4th-order.
+As you can see, the Bessel tuned filter has the flattest group delay.

+{{% figure src="tuning-comparison-group-delay.png" width="700px" caption="The group delay for various 4th-order filter tunings.
+The Bessel-tuned filter has the flattest group delay in the passband." %}}

 <div class="worked-example">